Tafari Moore: Non-league

 Moore joined Hendon in September 2021.

 In June 2022, Moore made the step up to join National League South club St Albans City.
 Moore was awarded the National League South Player of the Month award for November 2022.

+On 7 July 2023, Moore join Oxford City.
+On 17 August 2024, he return to St Albans City.
+Moore later released by St Albans City at the end of season following relegation from National League South.

 International career

-Moore was born to a Jamaican father, and a Jamaican-Barbadian mother.
 He has played a youth international for England, and was an instrumental member of the English side that won the 2014 UEFA European Under-17 Championship.
 As so he was also named in UEFA's team of the tournament.
 On 20 July 2016, he was called up to the England Under-19 squad for the 2016 UEFA European Under-19 Championship in Germany.

 England eventually got to the semifinals of the Euros, where they went out by 2–1 to Italy.

 Personal life

-Moore is a devout Rastafarian who often credits God in interviews and has large dreadlocks in the custom of his faith.
+Born in the Kilburn, Brent, London to Jamaican father and a Jamaican-Barbadian mother.
+His older sister, Makeda Moore is a reggae singer and formerly touring member for Clean Bandit from 2012 to 2013 and Kandaka Moore, also singer and dancer, and featured as guest singer alongside with Nikki Cislyn on Clean Bandit song "A+E", Kandaka Moore also featured as dancer for Clean Bandit music video "Tears".
+Tafari Moore himself was featured in the Clean Bandit music video "Nightingale" while he at the Arsenal academy.
+He is a devout Rastafarian who often credits God in interviews and has large dreadlocks in the custom of his faith.